 Never send a gift to the wrong place.

 Native to the gift-receiving experience, Alyce allows your gift recipient to validate and/or update their preferred mailing address.
 Address validation means your marketing budget isn’t wasted sitting alone and lonely in an empty mailroom.

 Bringing Efficiency and Scale to a Traditional Channel

 Direct Mail has been around for centuries.
 As one of the oldest forms of marketing, it’s approach has seen little to no evolution.

 Alyce offers you the ability to build bonds with your prospects and customers by enabling you to send gifts at scale.

 We don’t think of ourselves as direct mail: never have, never will.
-Direct mail is interruptive, in many ways immeasurable, and its one-to-many approach is antiquated.
+Direct mail marketing is interruptive, in many ways immeasurable, and its one-to-many approach is antiquated.
 By adopting a personal gifting approach through Alyce’s platform, you’ll produce higher engagement and conversion rates meaning more pipeline with your prospects and higher retention rates with your customers.